Calgary building safety response teams

-The Coordinated Safety Response Team (CSRT) is a larger group that provides a coordinated approach to identifying potentially unsafe conditions on construction sites or buildings in Calgary and conducts comprehensive joint reviews, inspections and investigations of these sites.
+The Coordinated Safety Response Team (CSRT) provides a coordinated approach to identifying potentially unsafe conditions on Calgary construction sites or buildings and conducts comprehensive joint reviews, inspections and investigations of these sites.
 Members of the CSRT include:

 Safety Response Unit

-The Safety Response Unit is a City of Calgary team within Calgary Building Services designed to act quickly, responding to incidents and helping to ensure public safety around construction sites and buildings.
-They also act proactively to build strategies that enable the construction and building industry to decrease risk through the identification of hazards.
+The Safety Response Unit is a City of Calgary team designed to act quickly, responding to incidents and helping to ensure public safety around construction sites and buildings.
+They proactively build strategies that enable the construction and building industry to decrease risk through identifying hazards.